Cool Old Games

 How many decks are used in Contract Rummy?

 This depends on the number of Players.
-As previously started, one deck should be added for each additional 1-2 Players.
+As previously stated, one deck should be added for each additional 1-2 Players.

 Can you play online?